Learn Chinese from social media

 Why "Mandarin Melon"?

-Mandarin Melon aims to give the 吃瓜 experience to Chinese learners by making Chinese social media approachable, and help you improve your Chinese along the way. 一边吃瓜一边学中文.
+Mandarin Melon aims to give the 吃瓜 experience to Chinese learners by making Chinese social media approachable and helping you improve your Chinese along the way. 一边吃瓜一边学中文.

 Also, melons are delicious 🍉.